MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use-datamodel.md

 1. Right-click on the entity for which you want to create your new metric.

-2. Enter the DAX logic, after selecting the right attributes such as name and data type.
+2. Enter the Data Analysis Expressions (DAX) logic for real-time metrics after selecting the required attributes such as name and data type.
+For more information on DAX, go to [Data Analysis Expressions (DAX) Reference](https://learn.microsoft.com/en-us/dax/).

 3. Save your measure and include it in your visualization as required.